 During Stage 2, the brain waves continue to slow, and eye movement decreases.
 This stage lasts about 30 to 60 minutes, and you will gradually become unaware of your surroundings and less likely to wake up.
 As your body temperature and heart rate drop, your muscles continue to relax and release tension.

-Both K-complexes and sleep spindles become active during this stage.
+Bothand become active during this stage.
 During periods of wakefulness, K-complexes respond to environmental stimuli.
 But, during sleep, these waveforms help you sleep undisturbed even when there is light, noise, or movement.
 Sleep spindles are burst brain waves that produce a rhythmic activity in the mind.
 This slow activity helps reduce external sensory stimuli so you can sleep soundly.

 NREM Stage 3

 In addition to being the most restorative stage, Stage 3 is also the most restful.
 The more time you spend in this stage, the more your need for sleep decreases.
 If you take a quick nap during the day, you may still be able to fall asleep at night—this is because you may not have experienced enough time in Stage 3.
-But, if you take a longer nap, you may have trouble falling asleep when it’s time for bed because we already experienced enough deep sleep.
+But, if you take a longer nap, you may have trouble falling asleep when it’s time for bed because you already experienced enough deep sleep.

 The increase in brain activity during REM also causes vivid dreaming.
 Although we may not always remember them, we experience between four to six dreams a night.
 When we wake during REM sleep, our dreams are often the clearest.
 But, if we fall asleep again, we may lose the impression of the dream.